-↑ What is a Geomagnetic Storm?
+↳ ↑ What is a geomagnetic storm?

-By Doron Tal, 4X4XM
+by Doron Tal, 4X4XM

 What are the impacts of a geomagnetic storm?

-A major geomagnetic storm can disrupt HF propagation by changing the distribution of free electrons in the ionosphere.
-It may also trigger auroras.
+A major magnetic storm can disrupt HF propagation by changing the distribution of free electrons in the ionosphere.
+It has three phases: initial, main, and recovery.

 1. Solar X-Ray radiation bursts known as solar flares: